ttsoares/Dialogs/README.md

 ### What I learned

-Started the process os building the full CRUD system with Prisma and PostgreSQL
+Started the process of building the full CRUD system with Prisma and PostgreSQL

 ```js
 model User {